yagosys/202301/userguide/010-eks/demo_macvlan.md

 eth0-application pod--net1---net1--cfos--eth0--internet

-the eth0 interface on POD will be managed by AWS VPC CNI which is the default CNI for EKS. the net1 itnerface on POD will be managed by macvlan CNI which is used for application POD send traffic to cFOS.
+*the eth0 interface on POD will be managed by AWS VPC CNI which is the default CNI for EKS* *the net1 itnerface on POD will be managed by macvlan CNI which is used for application POD send traffic to cFOS*

-- ## iam user for create EKS clustr
+- ## required iam user for create EKS clustr

 You will use eksctl to create EKS cluster, When you use eksctl to create an Amazon EKS cluster, it requires an IAM user with sufficient permissions.
 The IAM user should have the following minimum permissions: